Millennium Mills: Redevelopment

-On 21 April 2015, Newham Council gave planning permission to The Silvertown Partnership for a new £3.5billion redevelopment of the area, including Millennium Mills.
+On 21 April 2015, Newham Council gave planning permission to The Silvertown Partnership for a new £3.5 billion redevelopment of the area, including Millennium Mills.
 The building will become a centre for start-up businesses.
 Part of Pontoon Dock itself will be filled in so that the land can be developed.

-Work began in January 2015 to clear the building of asbestos, following an initial £12million grant from the government.
-To mark the grant, communities minister Penny Mordaunt MP and the deputy mayor of London for housing, Richard Blakeway, paid a visit to the 62-acre site.

-Speaking on the site, Penny Mordaunt MP said "There will be a lot of people working here who will be able to live in the area.
+Work began in January 2015 to clear the building of asbestos, following an initial £12 million grant from the government.
+To mark the grant, communities minister Penny Mordaunt MP and the deputy mayor of London for housing, Richard Blakeway paid a visit to the 62 acre site.
+Speaking on the site, Mordaunt said: "There will be a lot of people working here who will be able to live in the area.
 This iconic building will be the centrepiece of a thriving new business district that will create thousands of new jobs and bring prosperity back to the docks."

 The Mayor of London Boris Johnson said of the renovation: "The restoration of this great industrial monolith is another vital ingredient in the regeneration of London's historic Royal Docks.
 We want to return this site to its former glory, supporting business and enterprise and breathing new life into an area of the capital that has been dormant for decades."

-In September 2015, the mills were open to the public as part of the Open House London weekend in which visitors were able to tour the sixth floor of the East wing, tenth floor of the main building, the East roof top and the Rank Hovis mill.
+In September 2015, the mills were open to the public as part of the Open House London weekend in which visitors were able to tour the sixth floor of the East wing, tenth floor of the main building, the East rooftop, and the Rank Hovis mill.
 As of September 2015, the Millennium Mills have been cleared of internal machinery and grain chutes which posed an asbestos risk, though the removed artefacts are planned to be donated to artists to use.

 Popular culture

 The location has featured in various media.
 In 1985, the former CWS mill nearby was used in the Terry Gilliam's dystopian film Brazil.
-The interior featured as the 'Department of Records', a vast clerks pool where the character Sam Lowry worked, and the deserted corridors of the 'Expediting Department'; the grim passageways and stairwells, as well as the exterior, served as 'Shangri La Towers', the Buttle family's tower block.
+The interior featured as the Department of Records, a vast clerks pool where the character Sam Lowry worked, and the deserted corridors of the Expediting Department; the grim passageways and stairwells, as well as the exterior, served as Shangri La Towers, the Buttle family's tower block.